MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/what-are-messaging-extensions.md

 ---
 title: Message extensions
 author: surbhigupta
-description: Learn how message extensions work, the scenarios where they are used, and how to build an extension.
-Explore samples on action and search based message extension. ms.localizationpriority: medium ms.topic: overview ms.author: anclear
+description: Learn how to build message extensions and the scenarios where they are used.
+Explore samples on action and search based message extensions. ms.localizationpriority: medium ms.topic: overview ms.author: anclear